Next to the performance data in the dashboards, Adhese forecasts the delivery of a running booking.

 The red curve represents the total daily volume of online traffic for the booked position.
 The height of every single bar shows the total number of delivered impressions.
 Each part of a single bar represents the daily volume each booking has reached (as a percentage or by absolute impressions).
 The selected booking is coloured orange.

 - Forecasted, future data

 The expected volume of daily traffic for the position is shown to the right of the red curve.
-Each part of a single bar displays the daily volume each individual booking is expected to reach.
+Each part of a single bar displays the daily volume each booking is expected to reach.
 The selected booking is coloured orange.
 The range of the expected volume (or the position average) is coloured red.
-The median is marked by a dark red line.
-The height of each single bar represents the daily volume of booked impressions for that position.
-The position is overbooked if the height of a single bar exceeds the dark red line: the number of booked impressions is greater than the number of forecasted impressions.
+A dark red line marks the median.
+The height of every single bar represents the daily volume of booked impressions for that position.
+The position is overbooked if a single bar's height exceeds the dark red line: the number of booked impressions is higher than the number of forecasted impressions.

-At the right part of the Competing bookings table are two columns with impression figures that provides more information about the shared volume of inventory for the period the selected booking runs.
+At the right part of the Competing bookings table are two columns with impression figures that provide more information about the shared volume of inventory for the period the selected booking runs.